2017 1

 St.Estephe

-Cos Labory - powerful, lot of fine fruit and tannin, fine structure, complex and long fruity finish.
+Cos Labory - powerful, fine fruit and tannin, fine structure, complex and long fruity finish.
 93p.
 De Pez – well-packed with silky fruit and tannin, quite complex, strong structure, luscious, smooth aftertaste.
 92-93p.

 Phelan Segur and Lafon Rochet – aromatic, delicious on the palate with tight structure and meaty finish.
 Some elegance.
 Well-made.
 92p.
 Ormes de Pez – similar but lighter.
 91-92p.